cdktf/cdktf-provider-googlebeta/docs/googleDataprocCluster.java.md

 - *Type:* java.lang.Number

-Specifies the number of master/worker nodes to create.
+Specifies the number of master nodes to create.
 If not specified, GCP will default to a predetermined computed value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.2.0/docs/resources/google_dataproc_cluster#num_instances GoogleDataprocCluster#num_instances}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.3.0/docs/resources/google_dataproc_cluster#num_instances GoogleDataprocCluster#num_instances}

 ---